tytydraco/yessleep/out/Strange_things_are_happening_at_the_new_neighborhood_restaurant_and_some_customers_never_leave.md

 “Very good.
 You’re on *the list.* Give your server the password 4355 when you arrive.”

-Then, she hung up before I could ask questions.

 \*\*\*\*\*

 Friday night, Steven, Kiera, Cole, Layla, and I walked to Miss Lucy’s from my place.
 Unfortunately, Helga O. greeted us.

-“Shit,” Steven mumbled.

 But this time, Helga was all smiles.
 “Yes, I see you’re on *the list.* Your password, please?”

 “It’s 4355.”

-Helga O. checked off a box on her list.
 “Perfect.
 Right this way.”

-Then, Helga pulled back the giant room divider and led us into the bar area, and it felt like entering another world.
-Electric purple lights lit up the space, which looked three times larger than I’d imagined.
-There were wall-to-wall aquariums with huge tropical fish, massive flatscreens, velvet lounge chairs with faux-fur blankets, and a revolving bar.
-The bar actually rotated carousel-style.
+Then, when Helga pulled back the giant room divider and led us into the bar area, it felt like entering another world.
+Bright purple lights lit up the space, which looked three times larger than I’d imagined.
+There were wall-to-wall aquariums with tropical fish, massive flatscreen TVs, velvet lounge chairs, and a revolving bar.

 It looked like something you’d see in Vegas.
 I couldn’t believe I lived across the street from this place.

 “Damn!”
-Cole said, admiring everything as we followed Helga up a spiral glass staircase, then toward the back of another room.
-The upstairs floor almost looked like a library, with large bookshelves and sofas.
+Cole said as we followed Helga up a spiral glass staircase into another room.
+The upstairs floor resembled a library, with large bookshelves and sofas.

-We were so taken in by the surroundings, we hardly noticed we were the only customers in sight.
+We were so enamored with the surroundings, we hardly noticed we were the only people there.

-We followed Helga past more velvet lounge chairs to the back of the room.

-“Wow, look at this place,” Layla said.

-Moments later, we arrived at another bookshelf against a brick wall.
-It looked like we’d reached a dead end.

-Just then, Helga opened a book on the middle shelf and pressed a large red button inside.
-Then, as if on command, the bookshelf crept open, revealing a spacious private dining and bar area. *And* it was all ours.
+We followed Helga all the way to the back until we reached a bookshelf against a brick wall.
+Then, Helga opened a book on the middle shelf and pressed a large button inside.
+As if on cue, the bookshelf crept open, revealing a spacious private dining room and bar.
+All ours.

-“Unbelievable,” Kiera marveled.
+“Unbelievable,” Kiera said.

-Inside the private dining space was a lit, translucent glass floor with a koi pond underneath.
-And there were more crystal chandeliers, antique mirrored tables, velvet chairs, a wall-to-wall aquarium, and even a private bar.
-We even had our own server, an unsmiling, skinny guy who looked a little uptight.
+Inside was a lit, translucent glass floor with a koi pond underneath.
+And there were more chandeliers, mirrored tables, and velvet chairs, along with a giant aquarium and a private bar.
+We even had a private server.

 “*This* is all for *us*?”
 I asked, my jaw dropping.